Island County Noxious Weed Control Program (ICNWCP)

-Class A Noxious Weed – Law Requires Eradication
+Class A Noxious Weeds - Law Requires Eradication

 Intentionally introduced as a shoreline stabilizer in the early 1960s, spartina was believed to be sterile.
 Only after firm establishment was it discovered that spartina reproduced vegetatively as well as through viable seed production.
 Drift card studies indicate that spartina seeds and root fragments quite likely spread from Port Susan Bay to the Hood Canal region and from the Georgia Basin, near Vancouver, B.C., to North Puget Sound.
 In 1975, the total infestation of North Puget Sound was estimated to total less than 15 acres.
 By 1997, there were approximately 430 solid acres of spartina found in seven North Puget Sound counties.

 The Island County Noxious Weed Control Board began treating Spartina in 1997.
-At that time, there was more infested acres of spartina in Island County than in any other county in North Puget Sound.
-At the height of infestation, Island County had approximately 250 solid acres of dpartina.
+At that time, there were more infested acres of spartina in Island County than in any other county in North Puget Sound.
+At the height of the infestation, Island County had approximately 250 solid acres of Spartina.
 Today, fewer than 5 acres of spartina remain.

 How You Can Help Eradicate Spartina